Get methods

 Testing get methods

-First, you need to add a special method in the contract wrapper that will execute the get method and return the typed result.
-Let's say your contract is called Counter and you have already implemented the method that updates the stored number.
-Open wrappers/Counter.ts and add the following method:
+First, you must add a special method in the contract wrapper to execute the get method and return the typed result.
+Let's say your contract is called Counter, and you have already implemented the method to update the stored number.
+Open wrappers/Counter.ts

 async getTotal(provider: ContractProvider) {